venkat/venkat.github.io/_posts/2014-06-30-concurrent-crawling.markdown

 ## What I learned

 This experiment was not a study in performance but about the ease of designing concurrent solutions for IO or network bound problems.
-I learned that you gain a lot of powerful expressivity with Go but that comes with a need for deeper understanding and experience.
-Neither Gevent nor Go is fundamentally complex or complicated to use.
-With Go, you can also have it work for CPU bound problems.
+I learned that you gain a lot of powerful expressivity with Go, but that comes with a need for deeper understanding and experience.
+Neither Gevent nor Go is fundamentally complex or complicated to use, but Go also works better with CPU bound problems.

-I guess it will take me some time to think in terms of channels and select statements in Go but until then, Gevent offers all I can ask for to build on top of my Python knowledge and write simple concurrent programs quickly.
+I guess it will take me some time to think in terms of channels and select statements in Go, but until then Gevent offers all I can ask for to build on top of my Python knowledge and write simple concurrent programs quickly.

 The code is available [here](https://github.com/venkat/GopherSnakeCrawlers).
-It also has a shell script that lets you run the crawler with different number of workers, page fetch limits.
+It also has a shell script that lets you run the crawler with different numbers of workers and page fetch limits.